 - Be on-duty in the residence hall for a designated period of time on weekends.
 LET YOUR RESIDENTS KNOW WHEN YOU WILL BE THERE OR WHERE THEY CAN REACH YOU (OR ANOTHER RA) IF THEY NEED ASSISTANCE.

-- Inform the Associate Dean of Students before leaving for a weekend.
+- Inform the Office of Student Affairs before leaving for a weekend.

 The Resident Advisor has the authority to implement College policies and procedures and to make recommendations for Resident Advisor hiring.

-- The Resident Advisor reports directly to the Associate Dean of Students.
+- The Resident Advisor reports directly to the Office of Student Affairs.
 The Student Affairs Staff should be made aware of special issues or problems.

 - College Staff, College Administration, and College Faculty are here to help and to facilitate the overall Hampden-Sydney College experience.
 Using their experience or aid usually enhances a student's overall college experience.
 Take advantage of College services and workshops that may be of help to you or your residents.

-The Resident Advisor is accountable for the policies and procedures of the Dean of Students' Office and the College, preserving the law and moral and ethical standards.
+The Resident Advisor is accountable for the policies and procedures of the Office of Student Affairs and the College, preserving the law and moral and ethical standards.
 This accountability extends to the entire College community and supporting community.